LiskArchive/lisk-sdk/packages/lisk-constants/README.md

 # lisk-constants

-@liskhq/lisk-constants is a package contains general constants for use with Lisk-related software
+@liskhq/lisk-constants is containing general constants for use with Lisk-related software

 ## Installation